-We had a great series of kayak fishing tournament in Arizona this past year and want to congratulate Don Hill as 2018’s Angler of the Year!
-We tracked the results for each participating angler and awarded points based on the position of each angler – for example, if there were 40 entrants at an event, the top finisher earned 40 points; #2 earned 39 and on down the line.
-The angler with the most earned points at the end of the series is our Angler of the Year.
-Don was recognized for his achievement at our last event of the year in Lake Havasu, and we had a few questions for Don to share with our kayak fishing community.
+We run a series of kayak fishing tournaments in nearby waters to us every year in the Phoenix area and 2023 was another great one with events at Roosevelt, Saguaro and Bartlett.
+We track the results for each participating angler at each event and award points based on the position of each angler – for example, if there were 72 entrants at an event, the top finisher earned 72 points; #2 earned 71 and on down the line.
+Consistency in performance and just showing up can pay off, and this year the angler with the most earned points at the end of the series was Kyle Helms, 2023 Angler of the Year!

 What are your go-to lures and techniques to achieve the consistent results you had across the several lakes we’ve fished at this year’s tournaments?

-When you have time to go wherever you want, what’s your favorite water to hit?
+When you have time to go wherever you want, what’s your favorite water to hit and timing?

 I love just about every lake equally.
 I would call Pleasant my home lake with Saguaro a close second.
 I also love to fish Tempe Town Lake.
 I love to get out early in the morning any time of the year. i also love to get out on summer nights with friends and a couple cocktails!